Our favorite Android apps for learning new things, from history to music to coding and beyond.

-This content isn’t free; in fact it’s quite expensive, coming in at $89.99/£84.99 for a single course or $179.99/£169.99 for an ‘all access pass’, letting you access every course for a year.
+This content in this Android app isn’t free; in fact it’s quite expensive, coming in at $89.99/£84.99 for a single course or $179.99/£169.99 for an ‘all access pass’, letting you access every course for a year.
 That’s steep, but it could be worth it if you’re serious about learning and want some top-class tuition.
 You can also explore the app and see video previews of any of the courses before paying.

 Current page: The best education apps for AndroidPrev Page The best art and design apps for Android Next Page The best entertainment apps for Android

 Get daily insight, inspiration and deals in your inbox